VaughnValle/lush-pop/README.md

 36. Configure Krohnkite in __Kwin Scripts__ and __Global Shortcuts__ _Kwin_ section
 37. Change your terminal theme to your liking
 * Theme used in the video is __Sweet Mars__, included in the __Sweet Konsole Theme__
-38. Install our custom splash screen with
+38. Install the custom splash screen with

 		 cd $DIR/lush-pop/ && cp -r Lush ~/.local/share/plasma/look-and-feel/
 39. Preview and apply the installed custom splash screen in __Splash Screen__ settings